 Chill pillows; cooler pillows to lay head on at night might be helpful.

 Talk to your doctor about taking short-term (less than five years) hormone replacement therapy, or HRT.
 This treatment prevents hot flashes in many women.
 In addition, it can help other symptoms of menopause, including vaginal dryness and mood disorders.
 However, even short-term hormone therapy carries some risks, including blood clots and gallbladder inflammation.
 If HRT is not right for you, there are other treatments that may offer relief.
-These include both over-the-counter and prescription therapies.
+These include both over-the-counter and prescription therapies you may recognize for their more common medical uses.
 It is important to clear any new drugs (including over-the-counter) or supplements with your doctor before taking.

 Nonprescription treatments include: